Glyceria Tsinas QMHA

 Ria also served as a residential counselor at Downtown Emergency Service Center, as well as the YWCA Angeline’s drop in and winter response shelter in Seattle.

 And a long, long time ago she was a southwestern archaeologist.

 Ria works tirelessly to push back on antiquated narratives about drug use and parenting.
 Her dynamic and unique blend of equal parts harm reduction professional and drug war survivor posit her to create grounded yet innovative solutions to complex problems.

-Until the COVID-19 pandemic, Ria spends the majority of her days working at a non-profit syringe exchange program in Portland, OR.
+Ria spends the majority of her days working at a non-profit syringe exchange program in Portland, OR.

 When not working she chases around her daughter Lola.
 Together they love going on outdoor adventures, musicals, cracking sarcastic jokes, and talking about the coolest thing there is to be on earth - Kind.